40-yard dash

 The 40-yard dash is a sprint covering 40 yd.
 It is primarily run to evaluate the speed and acceleration of American football players by scouts, particularly for the NFL draft but also for collegiate recruiting.
 A football player's recorded time can have a heavy impact on his prospects in college or professional football.
 This was traditionally only true for the skill positions such as running back, wide receiver, and defensive back, although now a fast 40-yard dash time is considered important for almost every position.
-The 40-yard dash is not an official race in track and field athletics, and is not a World Athletics-recognized race.
+The 40-yard dash is not a currently-run race in track and field athletics, and is not a World Athletics–recognized race.

 The origin of timing football players for 40 yards comes from the average distance of a punt and the time it takes to reach that distance.
 Punts average around 40 yards in distance from the line of scrimmage, and the hangtime (time of flight) averages approximately 4.5 seconds; therefore, if a player can run 40 yards in 4.5 seconds, he will be able to leave the line of scrimmage when a punt is kicked, and reach the point where the ball comes down just as it arrives.